Akanksha-Gupta03/Homework-01/README.md

-# Homework-01
+# Homework-01: Code Refactor

-This is the readme for the first homework.
+Added accessibility standards to the webpage.
+ * Added alt attribute to the images.
+ * Added title to the website.